For very lovely country living right on the banks of the River Tweed, Dryburgh Farmhouse is certain to put a little spring back in your step.

 - Two dogs are welcome.

-- Typical arrival day: Sunday, but alternative arrival days may be considered on request.
+- Typical arrival day: Sunday, but alternative arrival days and short breaks may be considered on request during low season.

 - Arrival time: 4pm